nisnym/Cryptocurrency-Portfolio-Calculator/README.md

 Run it locally:

- - Prepare the database: rails db:prepare
+- Prepare the database: `rails db:prepare`
-- Start your rails server: rails s
+- Start your rails server: `bin/dev'
 - Navigate to http://localhost:3000 in your browser